High School Counselors

 You know your students, so you know what programs, environments, and activities will suit them best.
-We like to think our 268 comprehensive academic programs, over 250 student organizations, and rich student life offer something for everyone.
-But even if your students aren't quite sure whether they'll fit in, they can rest assured that with 20,000 undergraduates hailing from all 50 of the United States, the District of Columbia, two U.S. territories, and 89 countries, they're bound find a home among our diverse community of scholars located on a 295-acre park-like campus in a safe and supportive small city.
+We like to think our more than 300 comprehensive academic programs, over 400 student organizations, and rich student life offer something for everyone.
+But even if your students aren't quite sure whether they'll fit in, they can rest assured that with 20,000 undergraduates hailing from all fifty of the United States, the District of Columbia, five US territories, and ninety countries, they're bound to find a home among our diverse community of scholars located on a 295-acre, park-like campus in a safe and supportive medium-sized city.

 Resources to Help Answer Student Questions

-- Find out about the UO's admission requirements, including our standard application review.
+- Find out about the UO's admission requirements.

 - Learn what the UO will consider in making admission decisions.